dionang/cis2020/README.md

 ## Step by step
 - Make sure you have Java environment setup on your local machine
 - As per the instructions in the above mentioned test challenge, you have to implement a post endpoint `/square`
-- Go to `SquareController` under `codeit.student.kotlintemplate` package.
+- Go to [`SquareController`](/src/main/kotlin/codeit/student/kotlintemplate/controllers/SquareController.kt) under [`codeit.student.kotlintemplate.controllers`](/src/main/kotlin/codeit/student/kotlintemplate/controllers) package.
-- There is one POST method defined which accepts HTTP POST at `/square`.
+- There is one `calculateSquare` method defined which accepts HTTP POST at `/square`.
 - Write your implementation in this method.
 This method will be the entry point when you submit your solution for evaluation.
 - You need to follow a similar approach for actual challenges.
 Define the endpoints as per instructions for each challenge and then submit your application for evaluation.